fbngrm/DiscoPy/README.md

 **1. Drop your files**
   + Drop your files into the left table.
   + DiscoPy will guess the search query.
-It will appear in the Release Name text field.
+It will appear in the *Release Name* text field.
   + DiscoPy will automatically search for the release if there is meta information available in your files.

 **2. Search**
   + If the automatic search is not triggered, you can search manually.
-  + Check or enter the Search button.
+  + Enter the release name, the Dicogs URL or the Barcode ID and hit the *Search* button.

 **3. Enter the syntax**
-  + Enter your preferred Release Syntax to compile the directory name.
+  + Enter your preferred *Release Syntax* to compile the directory name.
-  + Enter the Track Syntax to compile the names for the music files.
+  + Enter the *Track Syntax* to compile the names for the music files.
-  + Hit enter to show the compiled names in the search result table.
+  + Hit enter to show the compiled names in the search result table (right table).
   + See <a href="#syntax-options">Syntax Options</a> for available syntax elements.

 **4. Order your files**
-  + All files in the left table will be renamed with the string of the corresponding row in the right table.
-Make sure the order of your files (left table) correlates the order of the search results (right table)!
+  + All files in the left table will be renamed with the string of the corresponding row in the right table. **Make sure the order of your files (left table) correlates the order of the search results (right table)!**
   + Items can be sorted by drag and drop.
   + Items can be deleted by pressing return or delete.
-  + Search result items can be edited by double clicking.
+  + Search result items can be edited by double clicking the text.

 **5. Rename your files**
-  + Rename your files by pressing the Rename button.
+  + Rename your files by hitting the *Rename* button.
-  + If something went wrong the renaming can be reverted by pressing the Undo button.
+  + If something went wrong the renaming can be reverted by using the *Undo* button.
-  + Tag your files by pressing the Tag button.
+  + Tag your files by pressing the *Tag* button.
-  + Download the artwork by pressing the Artwork button.
+  + Download the artwork by pressing the *Artwork* button.

+> ** Again: Make sure the order of your files in the left table correlates the order of the search results in the right table before renaming!**

 ##Syntax Options

 **Release Syntax**
 + The Release Syntax text field is used to compile the name for the directory that contains the music files.

-**Track Syntax**
-+ The Track Syntax text field is used to compile the names for the music files.
-+ The syntax can be an abritrary alpha-numeric string and can contain special characters except for Discogs meta data, specific syntax keywords can be used that will be substituted by their corresponding value from the search results.
-+ Press enter to update the search result table with the new syntax after modifying the syntax fileds.

 **Release Syntax Keywords**